danmunteanu/GARDEN/_posts/pathofexile/2023-11-02-TRACKER Time Spent In PoE.md

 ---
 layout: post
-title:  "TRACKER PoE Time Spent"
+title: TRACKER Time Spent In PoE (2023)
 date: 2023-11-22 18:56:19
-categories: pathofexile
+categories: PathOfExile
 ---
+## Conclusion
 Roughly 29 days of my life, if not more.
 29 x 24h = 696h

 Plus 2 more days from old account
 2 x 24h = 48h

-### Ce E Interesant?
-- Testat Builduri Noi/Diferite
+### What Remains Interesting?
+- Testing New + Different Builds
-- Crafting Items
+- Item Crafting
-- Campania
+- The Campaign
-- Creat Compendium
+- Creating This Compendium

 I didn't account for the hours spent **learning** about Path Of Exile
 - Zizaran Academy